primer/react/docs/content/SelectMenu.md

 Used as a wrapper component for select menus

 ### SelectMenu.Summary
 Used as the trigger component for the SelectMenu dropdown.
-Must be used with `SelectMenu` and `SelectMenu.Modal`
+Must be used with `SelectMenu` and `SelectMenu.Modal`s

 ### SelectMenu.Modal
 Provides styling for the SelectMenu content